ischlag/ischlag.github.io/index.md

   <h2>Research Focus</h2>
   <p>My research centers on three interconnected areas that advance both the capabilities and responsibility of large-scale AI systems.</p>

-  <p><strong>First</strong>, I focus on developing state-of-the-art open-source LLMs that are transparent and compliant with current legal frameworks.
+  <p><strong>First</strong>, I focus on developing <a href="https://arxiv.org/abs/2509.14233" target="_blank">Apertus</a>, a state-of-the-art open-source LLMs that is transparent and compliant with current legal frameworks.
 This work provides a foundation for society to build trustworthy AI products and services while enabling researchers to better understand the benefits and risks of LLM-based systems.</p>

   <p><strong>Second</strong>, I advance neural architecture research through fast weight programmers such as the <a href="https://proceedings.mlr.press/v139/schlag21a" target="_blank">DeltaNet</a>, which contributes to the most significant architectural innovation since the rise of the Transformer.
-Similar to linear RNNs, like Mamba or RWKV, it offers enhanced efficiency and generality compared to attention-based architectures.</p>
+Similar to linear RNNs, like Mamba or RWKV, it offers enhanced efficiency and generality compared to attention-based architectures.
+Recently DeltaNet became a core component of <a href="https://qwen.ai/blog?id=4074cca80393150c248e508aa62983f9cb7d27cd&from=research.latest-advancements-list" target="_blank">Qwen3-Next</a> which is a major release from one of the leading AI labs in the world.</p>

   <p><strong>Third</strong>, I investigate fundamental questions around LLM scaling and generalisation.
 In particular, how to train these systems more efficiently and enable them to generalise beyond their current limitations.
 This includes exploring self-modifying neural networks as a pathway toward more general AI systems.</p>